 - Shortness of breath

 - Chest pain

 - Difficulty thinking, concentrating, or remembering things (sometimes referred to as "brain fog")

 - Joint or muscle pain

 - Tiredness or fatigue

-- Loss of smell or taste
+- Loss or change of smell or taste

 - Dizziness on standing